Monmouth County, New Jersey: 19th century

 During the 19th century, Keyport's Marine Park was a major shipbuilding hub, having built 55 steamships between 1807 and 1868, which was more than Hoboken, Jersey City, or Camden during this period.

 In 1850, Ocean County was carved out of Monmouth County.

 On July 30, 1870, Monmouth Park Racetrack opened, a thoroughbred racing track in Eatontown.
 The facility closed and reopened several times, with the current facility having been in use since 1946.

 On September 19, 1881, U.S. President James A. Garfield died in the Elberon section of Long Branch, a few months after being shot in a failed assassination attempt.
 Garfield was one of several presidents who would vacation in Long Branch around the Gilded Age, with other presidents who frequented the town including Chester A. Arthur, Ulysses S. Grant, Benjamin Harrison, Rutherford B. Hayes, William McKinley, and Woodrow Wilson.

 On July 5, 1886, the Seabright Lawn Tennis and Cricket Club in Rumson opened as the first lawn tennis club in the United States.

 In 1888, Palace Amusements opened in Asbury Park alongside the boardwalk, and contained numerous amusement rides and games, such as a carousel.
 After years of a declining economy within the city, the palace closed in 1988, 100 years after it opened.
 In 2004, the building was deemed unsafe, and was ordered to be demolished, although various elements were saved such as the iconic Tillie mural and the carousel.

 In 1899, Guglielmo Marconi's first demonstration of the wireless telegraph in the United States took place at the Navesink Twin Lights.

+In 1890, Sheriff Fields presented the county with a flag.
+It bore the coat of arms of the county and was raised over the local court house.